Table of content

 End-to-end tests are passing

-In our team we use Cypress, and sometimes it is required to make a new e2e test for some parts.
+On our team we use Cypress, and sometimes a new e2e test is needed for certain parts.

 Integration tests are passing

-Very important if we don't want to break the application as a whole.
+Critical if you don’t want to break the application as a whole.

 Performance tests are passing

-Very few projects that I've worked on had performance tests.
-But they are important and this could apply in some cases.
-Artillery saved my life in the past.
+Few of the projects I’ve worked on had performance tests, but they’re important and worth applying in some cases.
+Artillery has saved me in the past.

 Security standards have been met

-Ohhh this is hard but always having in mind security could save yours.
+This one is hard, but keeping security in mind can save you.
 We use SonarQube and Kiuwan.

 Any configuration, build changes, or model changes are documented

-Maybe this user story requires doing something after everything is deployed.
-Or maybe there is a model change that has to be notified to other teams that depend on us.
-We use RFCs, but the user story should reflect those situations.
+Maybe this user story requires something to be done after deployment.
+Or there’s a model change that needs to be communicated to teams that depend on us.
+We use RFCs, but the user story should flag those situations.

 Documentation: Confluence / Swagger / StoryBook / Readme

-It depends on the side you are working on, but documentation is your ally.
-Also meet the backend and frontend standards like Swagger, Storybook, or a basic Readme file.
+It depends which side you’re working on, but documentation is your ally.
+Meet the backend and frontend standards too — Swagger, Storybook, or a basic Readme.

 Screenshot for the sprint demo

-At the end of every sprint, you should be doing a demo to show and review new functionalities.
-Once you have everything ready, just make a screenshot before continuing with another user story.
+At the end of every sprint, you should run a demo to show and review new features.
+Once everything is ready, take a screenshot before moving on to the next user story.

 Code review and functionality tested by team members

-So you came through all of that, well done.
-Now leave other team members, ideally, more than two, review your work.
-Three persons think more and better than just one.
+You made it through all of that — well done.
+Now let other team members, ideally more than two, review your work.
+Three people think better than one.

 Approved by QA

-If you can have a QA team in charge of that part, perfect.
-They should give you the ok.
+If you have a QA team to handle this, perfect.
+They should sign it off.

 Approved by stakeholders (customer, manager, product owner)

-I've been in some teams in which ones the PO had to give his approval to continue.
+I’ve been on teams where the PO had to give their approval before we could move on.

 Pipeline or build are passing

-And if everything seems ready, just be sure the pipeline is passing and there is no problem with the build process as well.
+And once everything looks ready, make sure the pipeline is passing and the build process has no issues.

-So these are some ideas that maybe can fit in your definition of done.
+So those are some ideas that might fit in your definition of done.
 What do you think?
-What is yours?
+What’s yours?
+If you’re after broader career-level advice, I also wrote 12 tips to improve as a front-end developer.

 I hope you have learned something new.
 If you think this might help other people, please hit the like button so that others can read it. ❤️